jvdcf/da-salesperson/docs/docs.md

-As part of the second project of Algorithm Design, // TODO
+As part of the second project of Algorithm Design, the goal was to implement various algorithms to solve the Travelling Salesman Problem (TSP), using backtracking and various heuristics and approximations.

 This project was carried out by students from group 163:
  - Maria Rabelo (up202000130@up.pt)